 Any requirements for or limitation upon a permit or the requirement of a permit may be waived by the Director if the activity is protected by the First Amendment of the United States Constitution and the condition would be so financially burdensome that it would preclude the applicant from using District property for the proposed activity.
-Fees for equipment and services may not be waived pursuant to this subsection.
 Application for a waiver shall be made on a form prescribed by the Director.